 Community service is a great way of getting the team to feel connected, and that they are making a real difference.
 It also shows that your agency cares, not just about making money, but about people, and making a difference in the world or in the community can show that.

-Working on your agency environment is a start, but in motivating teams, we need to look a little deeper into what influence we may be able to muster as a leader or project manager.
+Working on your agency environment is a start, but in motivating teams, we need to look deeper into what influence we can muster as a leader or project manager.

 There are four types of motivation factors, that contribute to an individuals motivation.